 VA Wine Month Round-Up

 Barren Ridge Vineyards sits on a hill that looks out over a rolling Augusta County landscape framed by distant mountains.
 You’ll love watching the summer greens shifting to bright autumnal colors and you relax and sip your wine.
 Barren Ridge’s best can be enjoyed by the bottle, glass, or flight, and there’s live acoustic music on Saturday evenings.
-Looking for a new way to celebrate Halloween?
-Add running shoes to your costume and sign up for the Vine to Wine 5K.
-You’ll run your best when you know a tasty glass of wine is waiting for you at the finish.

 The Ox-Eye Vineyards tasting room is located in downtown Staunton.
 Ox-Eye offers seven estate-grown varietals that “fully express the terroir of the Shenandoah Valley.”
 Though you won’t be onsite at the actual vineyard, you’ll learn a great deal about the wines you sample and about growing and tasting in general.
 There's also outside seating and a small art gallery upstairs.